xuanya0/ECE391-OS-Design/README.md

 This system can have up to three terminals, each of which runs up to one process

 Key features:
-8259 Programmable Interrupt Controller
+8259 Programmable Interrupt Controller;
-Real-Time Clock
+Real-Time Clock;
-Paging
+Paging;
-Scheduling
+Scheduling;
 Filesystem (Inode parsing)

 Done in May 2015